rrishabh27/EVA5/S13/YoloV3/README.md

 ./data/customdata/images/img003.jpg
 ...
 ```
 7. You need to add custom.names file as you can see above.
-For our example, we downloaded images of Walle.
+For our example, we downloaded and annotated the images containing following objects.
 Our custom.names file look like this:
 ```
 hardhat
 vest